devgeeks/grunt-init-cordova/README.md

 ### Grunt init template to create a Grunt-based build/workflow for Apache Cordova cli-generated projects

+### NOTE: This init template is undergoing the transition from Grunt 0.3.x to 0.4.x.
+It is currently broken until that is complete.
+Sorry, about that.

 ## Requirements

 - Node and npm - [http://nodejs.org/](http://nodejs.org/)